Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 • Time-consuming web filtering: Eyezy’s web filtering doesn’t let you filter out predefined categories of websites you don’t want your kids visiting.
 This means you have to manually block each individual website — if you can find all the ones that should be blocked!
 Norton Family, on the other hand, offers 45+ predefined categories for easy web filtering.
 Eyezy does track your kids’ entire browsing history, but it only shows you the URLs they visited, meaning you’ll have to check each one individually to find any content that might be troubling.

-• Ineffective location tracking: It’s often slow to update changes in location, and it doesn’t work using cellular data, so if your kid’s device isn’t connected to Wi-Fi, you won’t get their accurate location.
-The geofencing feature doesn’t always work, either.
+• Ineffective location tracking: It’s often slow to update changes in location, and it doesn’t work using your kid’s device connected to the internet.

-• Difficult setup: To use all of Eyezy’s features, you need to get the desktop version, which requires many steps to set up, and you have to make sure your kids’ phones are jailbroken/rooted (unlocked) first.
+• Difficult setup: To use all of Eyezy’s features on its Premium plan, you have to make sure your kids’ phones are jailbroken/rooted (unlocked) first.

 Is Eyezy a Good Way to Monitor Your Kids?

-Eyezy isn’t a good way to monitor your kids.
-It’s not a parental control tool but a surveillance/spying tool.
-Because of this, it lacks essential features top parental control tools like Qustodio, Net Nanny, and Bark have, such as screen time scheduling and Windows and Mac monitoring.
+Eyezy is a surveillance/spying tool and while it does allow you to monitor your kids’ devices, it lacks essential features top parental control tools like Qustodio, Net Nanny, and Bark have, such as screen time scheduling and Windows and Mac monitoring.

 Some interesting features are included in Eyezy, such as web monitoring, Social Spotlight, and app blocker.
 However, I had mixed results with them in my tests and found they consistently underperformed compared with top competitors.

-Also, despite having an intuitive web-based dashboard, Eyezy is quite difficult to set up.
-It involves downloading third-party apps from outside the Google Play or Apple App store and requires a rooted or jailbroken device to access certain features — something I don’t recommend you do as you can permanently damage your kid’s phone.
+Also, despite having an intuitive web-based dashboard, Eyezy involves downloading third-party apps from outside the Google Play or Apple App store and requires a rooted or jailbroken device to access certain features — something I don’t recommend you do as you can permanently damage your kid’s phone.

 All in all, there are much better options on the market than Eyezy.
 I recommend you check out our top 10 parental controls in 2024 and choose a more reliable option.